abdelrahmann22/databases_notes/notes/Practice.md

 select coalesce(st_fname, st_lname, st_address)
 from student
 ```
-=> It's alternative for isnull
+It's alternative for isnull.

 ##### convert
 ```sql
 select st_fname+' '+convert(varchar(2), st_age)
 from student
 ```
-convert the different data type to the specific data type to concatenate
+Convert the different data type to the specific data type to concatenate .

 ##### concat
 ```sql
 select isnull(st_fname, '') + ' ' +convert(varchar(2), isnull(st_age, 0))
 from student
 ```
-=> It's a lot of function and it will affect the performance so we have another function called concat
+It's a lot of function and it will affect the performance so we have another function called concat.

 ```sql
 select concat(st_fname,' ', st_age)
 from Student
 ```
-=> It convert automatically the datatypes and also remove any null and replace it with blank string
+It convert automatically the datatypes and also remove any null and replace it with blank string.

 ##### Like
 ```sql